Via Bonanno, 6

 In 2016, after obtaining his PhD, he won a research fellowship for computational studies on antiviral compounds at the Department of Biotechnology, Chemistry and Pharmacy, University of Siena (Italy).
 He worked as a Post-Doctoral Researcher in the group of Professor Maurizio Botta on the identification of novel Zika virus inhibitors within the context of the ZIKAlliance international research consortium.

-At present, he published 35 papers in international scientific journals and he participated as a speaker in various national and interational workshops and congresses.
-He is currently Associate Editorial Board Member of the journal Current Enzyme Inhibition.
+At present, he published almost 65 papers in international scientific journals, with an H-index of 18, and participated as a speaker in various national and interational workshops and congresses.
+He is currently Associate Editorial Board Member of the journal Current Enzyme Inhibition and member of the scientific and organizing committee of the Computer-Aided Drug Design International Summer School, at the Department of Pharmacy, University of Pisa, Italy.